FRAUD RESOURCE CENTER

 - Do look for return and refund policies when shopping on an unfamiliar or suspicious site, and make sure they are clear.

-- Do by gifts cards online, directly from the issuing business.
-If you do by cards at a store, carefully examine them for signs of tampering, which could mean a thief has accessed the card’s PIN code and can drain its value as soon as someone buys and loads it.
+- Do buy gifts cards online, directly from the issuing business.
+If you must buy cards at a store, carefully examine them for signs of tampering, which could mean a thief has accessed the card’s PIN code and can drain its value as soon as someone buys and loads it.

 - Don’t assume a website is safe because it shows signs of encryption, like a padlock icon or “https://” in front of the URL.
 Many scam sites now use this technology, knowing that fraud-savvy consumers look for it, according to the Anti-Phishing Working Group, a global antifraud coalition.

-- Don’t buy anything online, make a charitable donation, while using a public Wi-Fi network.
+- Don’t make a purchase, donate to a charity or conduct other financial business online while using a public Wi-Fi network.
 It might not be secure.

 - Don’t make a purchase or donation if a website or caller seeks payment by wire transfer, gift card or prepaid card.
 These are like forking over cash.